google/trillian/README.md

 externally-visible interface, typically over HTTP[S].

-Note that a personality may need to implement its own data store, seperate from Trillian.
+Note that a personality may need to implement its own data store, separate from Trillian.
 In particular, if the personality does not completely trust Trillian, it needs to store the various things that Trillian signs in order to be able to detect problems (and so the personality effectively also acts as a monitor for Trillian).